hushon/BigDataEssentials/README.md

 # Big Data Analysis Algorithms
 ## Introduction

 In this repository you will find common algorithms used in big data analytics.
-Implementations are written in Python and [Apache Spark](https://spark.apache.org/).
+Implementations are written in Python and Apache Spark.
 The problems are from the homeworks in Stanford CS246 course.

 ## Requirements

  - Python 2.7
  - Apache Spark 3.6
+ - NumPy

 ## Algorithms